Bill Gates Says He's Sorry About Control-Alt-Delete - Slashdot

 Re: (Score:1)

+You are not trying to prevent an accidental restart.
+He's talking about using them to bring up the login/logout/lock/taskmanager screens.
+It would not be a 'disaster' if there was a single key to do that.
+Hell.. we've had "Win-L" as a shortcut for lock for ages and nobody is really up in arms about that.

+Yes CTRL-ALT-DEL once upon a time was a soft reboot, but that isn't what Bill Gates is apologizing for.
+He's apologizing for having to press it to bring up the login screen.
+There is no real reaso

-It was a reacton to the Apple II reset key (Score:3)
+It was a reacton to the Apple II reset key (Score:4, Interesting)

 The IBM PC was designed by observing the market leader (the Apple II with a Microsoft CP/M card) and copying all the good stuff while trying to avoid its problems.
 One of the problems of the Apple II was that reset was a simple key close to the return key.
 So it wasn't rare for you to type in stuff all night only to watch it all vanish due to a slightly misplaced finger.
 A popular add-on product for the Apple II was a little plastic cap for the reset key that you had to lift before you could press it.
-IBM s
+IBM selected three keys that were far enough apart than nobody would type by accident.

 Re: (Score:2)